 Whether you register to walk, donate or volunteer, for location choose: TORONTO DOWNTOWN YONGE STREET MISSION

-- Walk by yourself.
+- Start your own self-organized walk.
 One person can make a difference

 Donate to a walker or team